pauliusbaulius/lil_ripper/README.md

 ## Authors and acknowledgment <a name="aaa">

+Nothing yet, reserved for contributors.

 ## License <a name="license">

-This project is licensed under [MIT](https://choosealicense.com/licenses/mit/) License..
+This project is licensed under [MIT](https://choosealicense.com/licenses/mit/) License.